-How to live with chronic pain
+How to Live with Chronic Pain

-How to live with chronic pain … everyone will experience pain at some point in their lives.
+How to live with chronic pain … Everyone will experience pain at some point in their lives.
 Pain is a necessary form of protection against injuries, diseases, or conditions that would otherwise impair or even kill us.
-Pain alerts us that something is wrong!
+Pain alerts us that something is wrong.
+Pain can be either ‘acute’ or ‘chronic’ – the distinguishing characteristic between the two is their duration.

-Acute pain usually occurs after a specific injury.
-It appears quickly and is usually very intense – one example is the pain of a broken bone.
-It subsides fairly quickly, particularly after treatment.
-Chronic pain, on the other hand, seems to build up over time, and often cannot be connected to a particular injury or condition.
-Living in constant pain can be unbearable, and many forms of treatment attempt to offer sufferers some sort of natural chronic pain relief.
+Chronic pain, on the other hand, builds up over time, and often cannot be connected to a particular injury or condition.
+Living in constant pain can be unbearable.
+Luckily, there are various treatments attempting to offer sufferers some sort of natural chronic pain relief.

-Exercise, stretching and physical therapy can reduce chronic joint pain and muscle soreness and spasms by increasing strength, tone, and flexibility.
-Exercise increases blood flow, eases morning joint stiffness, aids in weight loss, and counteracts the stress, anxiety, and depression that often comes from living with chronic pain.
+Exercise, stretching and physical therapy can reduce chronic joint pain, muscle soreness and spasms by increasing strength and flexibility.
+Exercising increases blood flow, eases morning joint stiffness, aids in weight loss, and counteracts the stress, anxiety, and depression that often comes from living with chronic pain.

 In the past few years, researchers have begun to turn their focus on the real source of pain – the brain.
 Although an injury or wound may lie elsewhere in the body, signals of pain are intercepted, processed, and quite literally ‘felt’ by the brain.
 Research findings indicate that a multidisciplinary approach to treating chronic pain – one that incorporates psychological as well as physical therapy – provides the most natural chronic pain relief.
 Meditation and even laughing yoga exercises have proved effective treatments.

 The right amount of sleep is very important for your body’s recovery.
 Don’t sleep with your mobile or computer in your bedroom!
 Researchers aren’t exactly sure why exposure to blue light at night seems to have such detrimental effects on our health, but it is known that exposure to light suppresses the secretion of melatonin and lower melatonin levels might explain the association with these types of health problems.
-Blue light can help elevate your mood and boost awareness, but chronic exposure to blue light at night can lower the production of melatonin, the hormone that regulates sleep, and disrupts your circadian rhythm. bluelightexposed.com
+Blue light can help elevate your mood and boost awareness, but chronic exposure to blue light at night can lower the production of melatonin, the hormone that regulates sleep, and disrupts your circadian rhythm. source bluelightexposed.com

 When trying to get a good night’s sleep, going to bed earlier is also helpful.
 Don’t watch too exciting TV programs, they will only wind you up.
 Try to find ‘your thing’ to unwind, reading a nice relaxing book will help you to find the rest you and your body need to recover.

-Do more Things that Make you Happy
+– Do more things that make you happy!

-As you might know, if it’s not your first visit here, I am a great believer in the benefits of overall happines.
+As you might know, if it’s not your first visit here, I am a great believer in the benefits of overall happiness.
 What makes you happy?
 What were your hobbies and activities before ending up being ill?
 Take another look at some of those activities.
 You might not be able to take part completely like you once did, but you can still find things to enjoy in accordance with your situation.
 The impacts of joy and happiness on health and wellness have been verified to be exceptionally advantageous.
 I am so much more the ‘old me’ when I’m sitting at my laptop, writing has become such a welcome diversion!
 It’s a great tool to keep in touch with people and also to keep myself happy.